Back to All Events

 1 - 1:45 PM: Choose Your Session

-• Soil Testing Micronutrients, by Zach Cox
+• Soil Testing Micronutrients, by Zach Cox, A Better Way to Farm

-• Hay Sampling, by Matt Gregor
+• Hay Sampling, by Matt Gregor, Pike Feeds

 • Regenerative Grazing, by Logan Karcher, Illinois Grazing Lands Coalition